 Interventions are needed in both behavioral and academic areas.
 Funds will be used to implement the MTSS initiative with Intervention Specialists at 15 elementary schools during the 2019--2020 school year.
 Intervention Specialists work with sites teams, students, and teachers to improve academic achievement with an emphasis on unduplicated students.
 They will also introduce tools and supports into the system to provide resources throughout the district.
 The use of tools, such as specific classroom management techniques, have shown to benefit at risk and unduplicated students.
 While MTSS has contributed to growth in ELA and Math proficiency, it is also expected that improvement in Chronic Absenteeism Rates and Suspension Rates will be evident in subsequent years due to the needs assessment and root cause analysis conducted through MTSS structures that inform site initiatives in these areas.
-MTSS expanded to the high school level in 2021-22 and provided support for students needing intervention with a focus on unduplicated students at the 9th grade level.
+MTSS will continue to serve high school as well as expanding to one specialist for every two elementary schools.
+While services will be prioritized for unduplicated students, the program will serve all students that show academic and behavioral support needs as part of LEA-wide tiered intervention.